-An ideal digital workplace is the one which allows the work to come to you, not the other way around.
+An ideal digital workplace is the one that allows the work to come to you, not the other way around.

-A workplace where you can gather all your co-workers- no matter where you are in the world- brainstorm ideas, communicate, collaborate, store files and knowledge, and get work done without having to jump between tens of hundreds of apps.
+A workplace to work remotely where you can gather all your co-workers – no matter where you are in the world- brainstorm ideas, communicate, collaborate, store files and knowledge, and get work done without having to jump between tens of hundreds of apps.